Randy is a 67 year old contractor who’s been carnivore for two years.

 Randy committed to 30 days on carnivore and because the results “were so undeniable” he says he’ll never go back.

 His energy level is great.
-He’s up at 7 or 8 and goes to sleep at midnight.
+Randy is up at 7 or 8 and goes to sleep at midnight.
 Today he weighs 170 pounds.
 “I feel like I’m in somebody else’s body.”

 Recently Randy helped his son with his house and maintained a hefty schedule, working for 7 weeks, 7 days a week, 12 hours each day.
 He’s so happy that he could sustain this, and says, “I want to pass it on.”